 The screen doesn’t provide primary focus for users.

 The dropdown should be the main focus of the users while entering keywords, yet it sits within such a small area on the entire screen.

 The design didn’t optimise how users interact with the component.

 Not just the focus area is too small, but the users need to move their hands away from the keyboard and use their mouse to scroll within the dropdown.
-Annoyingly, the users are doing all these while their eyes need to focus on the film.
+Annoyingly, the users are doing all these while focusing on watching the films.

 We explored a few options but they weren't leading us anywhere better.

 Dropdown need to fit both single screen and dual screen viewing mode